Sometimes betting on the wrong horse can cause a truckload of trouble and an awful lot of money.

 Navistar reversed course and abandoned the technology in July of 2012, making a deal with Cummins to use its engines.
 But the damage had been done.
 Navistar’s initial decision proved to be devastating on many fronts.
 First, the Department of Justice has sued Navistar on behalf of the Environmental Protection Agency.
 They allege that Navistar’s 2010 heavy-duty engines violated the Clean Air Act and failed to meet EPA emissions standards for that year.
 If Navistar is found liable, civil penalties could total in excess of $300 million — a fine of up to $37,500 per day for each violation.

 Secondly, even though the company will continue to pay warranty costs for its previous engine strategy, several large trucking companies have filed class-action lawsuits claiming that Navistar knew its EGR-only MaxxForce engines had defects and Navistar concealed those problems from buyers.
 Additionally, the suit claims Navistar failed to properly repair the engines during the warranty period, and thereby decreased the trucks’ value and shortened the expected life of the engine.

-Speaking for a family of companies that have purchased hundreds of new Navistar trucks during 2008 thru 2013 and also sold both new and used Navistar trucks, the trucks consistent failures have been nothing short of one colossal headache – both mentally and monetarily.
-We’ve seen erosion of profit and loss of revenue as well as damage to our goodwill all triggered by the costs associated to fix the engines.
+Speaking for a family of companies that have purchased hundreds of new Navistar trucks during 2008 thru 2013 and also sold both new and used Navistar trucks, the trucks’ consistent failures have been nothing short of one colossal headache – both mentally and monetarily.
+We’ve seen an erosion of revenue profit and loss, as well as damage to our goodwill, all triggered by the costs associated to fix the engines.
 We’ve had to provide and pay for replacement trucks to customers due to inoperable trucks.
-The costs associated to sudden breakdowns and angry customers has been enormous.
+The costs associated with sudden breakdowns and angry customers have been enormous.